jtoom4SO/so4t_user_groups/README.md

 You'll need an API key and API token.

-For Stack Overflow Enteprise, documentation for creating the key and token can be found within your instance, at this url: `https://[your_site]/api/docs/authentication`
+For Stack Overflow Enterprise, documentation for creating the key and token can be found within your instance at this url: `https://[your_site]/api/docs/authentication`

-Creating an access token for Stack Overflow Enterpise can sometimes be tricky for people who haven't done it before.
+Creating an access token for Stack Overflow Enterprise can sometimes be tricky for people who haven't done it before.
 Here are some (hopefully) straightforward instructions:
 * Go to the page where you created your API key.
 Take note of the "Client ID" associated with your API key.
 * Go to the following URL, replacing the base URL, the `client_id`, and base URL of the `redirect_uri` with your own: `https://YOUR.SO-ENTERPRISE.URL/oauth/dialog?client_id=111&redirect_uri=https://YOUR.SO-ENTERPRISE.URL/oauth/login_success`

-* You may be prompted to login to Stack Overflow Enterprise, if you're not already.
+* You may be prompted to log in to Stack Overflow Enterprise if you're not already.
 Either way, you'll be redirected to a page that simply says "Authorizing Application"
 * In the URL of that page, you'll find your access token.
 Example: `https://YOUR.SO-ENTERPRISE.URL/oauth/login_success#access_token=YOUR_TOKEN`

 **Populate the CSV template**

-In the [Templates folder](https://github.com/jklick-so/so4t_user_groups/tree/main/Templates), you'll find a CSV file called `users.csv`.
-This is the file you'll use to indicate which users you wanted added to which user groups.
+In the [Templates folder](https://github.com/StackExchange/so4t_user_groups/tree/main/Templates), you'll find a CSV file called `users.csv`.
+This is the file you'll use to indicate which users you want to be added to which user groups.

 There are two columns in the CSV:
 * `user_email_or_id` - the unique identifier for the user that you want to assign to a user group.
-You can use either the user's email addrees or Stack Overflow for Teams user ID.
+You can use either the user's email address or Stack Overflow for Teams user ID.
 If neither the email address nor the user ID exist in your Stack Overflow for Teams database, the script will skip that row and notify you via the terminal window.
 * `group_name_or_id` - the unique identifier for the user group that you want to assign to the user.
 You can use either a group name or group ID.
 If you use a name that doesn't exist, the script will create a new user group with that name.

 Only a single user and group can be added per line.
 If you'd like to add multiple users to a single group, you'll need to create a separate line for each user.
 Likewise, if you'd like to add a single user to multiple groups, you'll need to create a separate line for each group.